Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Microlocal perverse sheaves and the Fukaya category

-The relations we impose on $Q_\Delta$ are the following: \begin{enumerate} \item For $F$ a facet of $\delta,$ the endomorphism $M_{F}\in\End(V_{\delta})$ is identified with the loop $\gamma_{F}\in \C[\pi_1(T_{\delta})]$.
-In particular, $M_F$ is invertible. \item If $F$ is a codimension-2 face along which $\delta$ and $\delta''$ meet, and we denote by $\delta_1',\delta_2'$ the two chambers which are adjacent (by a facet) to both $\delta$ and $\delta'',$ then the following pairs of length-two paths in $Q_\delta$ agree: \begin{enumerate} \item The two paths from $V_{\delta''}$ to $V_\delta,$ \item the two paths from $V_{\delta}$ to $V_{\delta''}$ \item the two paths from $V_{\delta_1'}$ to $V_{\delta_2'}.$ \end{enumerate} \end{enumerate} We will write $A_\Delta$ for the path algebra of the quiver $Q_\Delta$ with relations as above. \end{definition} \begin{remark} There are a few small differences between the description we have offered above and the one which appears in \cite{Dupont}.
-First, the description there is in terms of the fan for a toric variety rather than its momentum polytope; as we will see below, the polytope description will make the geometry of the situation clearer.
-In that description there are also additional vertex loops, which in our description have been absorbed into the actions of $\C[\pi_1(T_\delta)]$.
-Finally, in {\emph loc.\ cit.}, the toric variety $\mathfrak{X}_\Delta$ was assumed to be smooth, but nothing is changed if we allow orbifold singularities: these are quotients by a finite subgroup of the diagonal matrices, and the desired morphisms and relations follow from pullback to the prequotient. \end{remark}
+The relations we impose on $Q_\Delta$ are the following: \begin{enumerate} \item For $F$ a facet of $\delta$ whose affine span is a hyperplane $H$, the endomorphism $M_{F}\in\End(V_{\delta})$ is identified with the loop $\gamma_{H}\in \C[\pi_1(T)]$.
+In particular, $M_F$ is invertible. \item If $F$ is a codimension-2 face along which $\delta$ and $\delta''$ meet, and we denote by $\delta_1',\delta_2'$ the two chambers which are adjacent (by a facet) to both $\delta$ and $\delta'',$ then the following pairs of length-two paths in $Q_\delta$ agree: \begin{enumerate} \item The two paths from $V_{\delta''}$ to $V_\delta,$ \item the two paths from $V_{\delta}$ to $V_{\delta''}$ \item the two paths from $V_{\delta_1'}$ to $V_{\delta_2'}.$ \end{enumerate} \end{enumerate} We will write $A_{\mathcal{H}}$ for the path algebra of the quiver $Q_\Delta$ with relations as above. \end{definition} In the case where $\mathcal{H}$ is the facets of the moment polytope $\Delta$ of $\C,$ it is clear that the category of $A_\Delta=A_{\mathcal{H}}$-modules is just a reformulation of the perverse sheaf category described in Example \ref{ex:pbasic}.
+But the above description has been engineered in order to serve equally well to describe perverse sheaves on the product variety $\C^n.$ \begin{theorem}[\cite{galligo1985}] The category $\Perv_\Lambda(\C^n)$ of perverse sheaves on $\C^n$ constructible with respect to its toric stratification is equivalent to the category $A_\Delta\mmod$ of $A_\Delta$-modules. \end{theorem}